dendronhq/dendron-site/vault/dendron.topic.tags.md

 The automatically assigned tag colors can be disabled.
-To disable them in publishing, see [[noRandomlyColoredTags site config|dendron.topic.publish-legacy.configuration#norandomlycoloredtags]], and to disable them in the editor  see [[noRandomlyColoredTags general config|dendron.ref.config.dendron#norandomlycoloredtags]].
+To disable them in publishing, see [[noRandomlyColoredTags site config|dendron.topic.publish-legacy.configuration#norandomlycoloredtags]], and to disable them in the editor  see [[noRandomlyColoredTags general config|dendron.ref.config#norandomlycoloredtags]].

 ### Publishing